 “Phillies?” our three-year-old fan asked.
 “I want to go to the Phillies game!”
 And then our little fan started begging, holding up her brand new Phillies t-shirt.
 I looked at my husband; he glanced at me.
 There was at least an hour of traffic to sit in.

 “Can we get tickets?”
 I asked.
 “The boys’ birthdays are next week.
 We were going to take them anyway.”

 “Try StubHub,” he responded, shrugging.

-Now, if I had an iPhone, I would have been able to use the StubHub app, but, you all know what happened to my iPhone.
-Anyway, my Android-based Galaxy Note has an awesome internet interface so I went right to StubHub.com and was able to find all the seats available.
-We quickly figured out a budget, compared seats with their app and were all set to purchase our tickets.
-Until I realized that I couldn’t print out my tickets to use them at the game.
+Now, if I had an iPhone, I would have been able to use the StubHub app, but you all know what happened to my iPhone.
+Anyway, my Android-based Galaxy Note has an awesome internet interface, so I went right to StubHub.com and was able to find all the seats available.
+We quickly figured out a budget, compared seats with their app, and we were all set to purchase our tickets until I realized that I couldn’t print out my tickets to use them at the game.

 For less than $60, we were able to attend batting practice, enjoy dinner, celebrate the boys’ birthdays and treat Little to her first Phillies games.

 That’s right.
 Our cost for 5 MLB Phillies tickets was $34.95.
 Our seats were fantastic, and because they were so last minute (3 hours before the game started), the prices had gone down incredibly low.
 I actually had a budget of $15/ticket, which Laura knew.
 But she set me up with the best seats available for under $15, and we spent less than $5 each.
 (There’s no extra fee for ordering over the phone vs. online.)

 Bonus!
 Both Big and my husband caught balls that night.